-Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 31 percent from 2016 to 2026, much faster than the average for all occupations.
+According to the BLS, overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 45 percent from 2020 to 2030, much faster than the average for all occupations.
 Growth will occur primarily because of an increased emphasis on preventive care and demand for healthcare services from an aging population.

 Excellent clinical skills, gained through education and experience lay the groundwork for advanced practice.
 A master’s degree is the minimum preparation for an APRN.